top of page

 Last Updated: January 2021

-As an educator, I wanted to prove to my students how easy it is to contact amazing people out there, while gaining invaluable insight and wisdom from their experiences.
+I wanted to prove to my students how easy it is to contact amazing people out there, while gaining valuable insight from their experiences.

 ___________________________________________________________________________________________________________________________________

-This project is for my students within the MIT Full STEAM Ahead program (but is not officially associated with said program).
-Each week for a ten-week period, I meet virtually with a class of fifteen highschool students from around Spain to work on enrichment activities related to STEM and the Arts.
+Each week for a ten-week period, I met virtually with a class of fifteen highschool students from around Spain to work on enrichment activities related to STEM and the Arts.
 We’ve had themes such as invention, nanoparticle work using Amplis, and the communication of sciences including epidemiology.
-Here is a link if you would like to learn more: https://fullsteam.mit.edu/

-As I am communicating all sorts of different subject fields in class, I see a lot of excitement and engagement about everything we cover, which is fantastic!
-One thing I have noticed, however, is a reluctance to push projects they’ve been working on past our program.
-We encourage this, as each project they work on could have real-world potential - including ways to help people!
-I want to show them that if they have a great idea, the world's a lot smaller than they’d think.
+As I am communicating all sorts of different subject fields in class, I noticed reluctance to develop projects they’ve been working on past our program.
+Each project they worked on in this program could have real-world potential.
+I wanted to show them that if they have a great idea, and they wanted to get feedback from other's out there, the world's a lot smaller than they’d think.

-To demonstrate this and 'put my money where my mouth is', I’ve contacted everyone I could (79 people) on the BBC 100 Women 2020, and asked them all three questions:
+To demonstrate this I contacted everyone I could (79 people) on the BBC 100 Women 2020, and asked them all three questions:

 When was the first time in your career you thought, “I could actually do this”?